selimslab/selimslab.github.io/_posts/2022-4-12-communication.md

 title: Communication
 ---

+## When you listen

+Be present, be interested, and if you are not interested, walk away.

+Set aside your opinion, listen with a beginner’s mind.

+Do not offer solutions, just listen.

+Listen to understand, not to answer.

+Suspend judgement, it’s not personal, not about you

+## When you speak

+Think before you speak.
+What is the message?

+Have a positive, constructive attitude.
+Say something good or say nothing.

+What’s the best way to say it?
+Style matters.

+Be aware of your voice and tone.
+Breath well.

+Emotions matter, pay attention.

+What is the bottom line?
+Repeat important parts.

+Unnecessary details are distracting.
+Keep it short and sweet.

+---

 Express yourself, people can't read your mind

 People are busy and something being obvious to you doesn't mean it's obvious to them